 TERM OF OFFICE:

-The Executive Committee shall meet, via conference call, no less than nine in a twelve month period and in person at the annual forum.
-The Executive Committee shall determine the dates and times of the monthly meetings.
+The Chair and Vice Chair shall meet, via monthly conference call and in person at the annual forum.
+The Chairs shall determine the dates and times of the monthly meetings.

 The membership shall meet annually during the CORD Academic Assembly.
 A business meeting will be held for the membership at which time, at a minimum, the following will be presented:

-- Report of the activities of the Executive Committee and each standing/ad-hoc committee.
+- Report of the activities of the Chairs and each standing/ad-hoc committee.

 - Report of the nominations and election results.

-Purpose: To act as voting members of the Executive Committee with full authority and responsibility to develop policies, procedures and regulations for the operation of EMARC under the By-Laws of CORD.
+Purpose: To act as voting members with full authority and responsibility to develop policies, procedures and regulations for the operation of EMARC under the By-Laws of CORD.
 To monitor the organization's, programs, professional development and overall performance.

 - Establish Policies